inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Run `npm run dev` to start the development server

 2. **Recommended Next Steps**
-   - Focus on completing the restaurant statistics dashboard
-   - Implement the user settings panel
+   - Implement the user settings panel as the next priority
    - Add more interactive features to the public menu (favorites, sharing)
    - Implement table-specific ordering integration
-   - Optimize performance for large menus
+   - Optimize performance for large menus and analytics datasets

 3. **Useful Resources**
    - Refer to `lib/validation/schemas.ts` for examples of Zod validation schemas